ruby-hyperloop/todo-tutorial/README.md

 On Cloud9 you can see the App running right in the IDE window by clicking on "preview" in the top nav bar, otherwise visit localhost:3000 in your browser.

 To see if you have everything setup correctly, find the `app/hyperloop/components/app.rb` file.
 In this file, you should be able to recognize the code printing out to the screen.
-Try changing the string (and saving) and you should see the change reflected in the browser or IDE preview screen.
+Try changing the string (and saving) and you should see the change instantly reflected in the browser or IDE preview screen.

 ### Chapter 2:  Hyperloop Models are Rails Models